What is the difference between technical SEO and SEO?

 Technical SEO and on-page SEO are considered two different categories under the same umbrella.
 The difference between technical SEO and on-page SEO is simply the level of technicality.

 On-page SEO is typically more content-focused.
 It involves some technical aspects but centers on choosing the right keyword and creating content that will appeal to search engine algorithms.
-It includes SEO tactics like:
+It includes activities like:

-• Keyword research allows you to know what your target audience is likely to search and select a focus keyword for each piece of content
+• Researching keywords that your target audience is likely to search and selecting a focus keyword for each piece of content

-• Incorporating your focus keyword into your content marketing and the associated metadata fields
+• Incorporating your focus keyword into your content and the associated metadata fields

 Technical SEO applies to specific pieces of content but also to your broader website in terms of optimizing a holistic user experience.
 Many overarching aspects of technical SEO affect every single piece of content on your site, such as: